The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Method for numerical differentiation of functions given by noisy values at non-equidistant points

 It is worth mentioning that the influence of the truncation error may be diminished even further.
 For this aim, $f(x)$ has to be transformed to a function $\phi(\xi)$ with weaker nonlinearity.
 After calculating $\mbox{d} \phi / \mbox{d} \xi$ by means of the procedure described above, one obtains the $\mbox{d} f / \mbox{d} x$ data using common differentiation rules.

 Finally, we would like to emphasize that the presented method is very flexible.
 We have utilized it in various ways, sliding a window along experimental relations $f(x)$ and obtaining pointwise $\mbox{d} f / \mbox{d} x$ from all $(x_i,y_i)$ within the window.
-As always with numerical differentiation, the art of applying this method consists in the choice of an appropriate window width guaranteeing a reasonable compromise between two demands: On the one hand, the noise of the obtained derivative of $f(x)$ shall be sufficiently small, while, on the other hand, the essential features of $\mbox{d} f / \mbox{d} x (x)$ shall not be smeared out too much.
+As always with numerical differentiation, the art of applying this method consists in the choice of an appropriate window width which ensures a reasonable compromise between conflicting demands: On the one hand, the random errors of the obtained derivative values of $f(x)$ should be as small as possible, while, on the other hand, the truncation errors should not be too large and the essential features of $\mbox{d} f / \mbox{d} x (x)$ must not be smeared out too much.